How do I book & register my interest?

 Our Eco Explorers facilitators are highly qualified and experienced nature play educators and come from various backgrounds such as early childhood, teaching, environmental science and working with families.
+You can read more about our amazing team of facilitators here.
 They are there to support and guide you and offer you ideas for nature play activities for your child to enjoy.
-Parents are still responsible for their child at all times and it is your responsibility to decide what type of risky activities you feel comfortable with your child partaking in.
+Parents are always 100% responsible for their child at all times and it is your responsibility to decide what type of risky activities you feel comfortable with your child partaking in.
 Remember you know your child the best.

 Snake & other bush safety information.

 Eco Explorers has a strong snake safety policy which all members must adhere to.
 Our facilitators are trained in snake safety and first aid and all have their level 2 first aid training and carry a first aid kit with them at all times.
 Our playgroup facilitators will discuss any safety concerns and information with you at the beginning of the term and your session but it is your responsibility at all times to ensure that you are close to your child and able to intervene when needed.
 You also need to ensure the safety of the group, so during summer periods, children are not allowed to run off or ahead, away from the group.
 The children learn about snake safety and are regularly encouraged to stomp the ground when walking to scare off snakes.